samfitgen/trgen/docs/Sprint_Triathlon_Base-Mid_Volume.md

 **Description**:

 > 45 min.
-Easy-Moderate (RPE 6) Conclude run w/ 6x20s controlled sprints,
+Easy-Moderate (RPE6) Conclude run w/ 6x20s controlled sprints,
-> preferably uphill (RPE 10) 40s of recovery between intervals Again, not too
+> preferably uphill (RPE10) 40s of recovery between intervals Again, not too
 > steep of a hill as some level of speed is necessary